gabriellourenco12/aws-java-project-consumer/README.md

 ![Product Name Screen Shot][product-screenshot]

 This project was developed during the AWS Developer Associate course.
-The project consists of a product controller that stores sales in a database and sends an email to the customer.
-Also is possible to list all products, get a specific product by id and input invoices at bucket S3.
+The project is a continuation of the previous application.
+It consists in a consumer that read logs and events from a Amazon SQS filled by the other application and saves them in Dynamo DB.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>